 Adding project and business info to form WH-38

-Start by checking the box that corresponds with your role on the project you’re reporting on.
+Start by checking the box that corresponds with your role in the project you’re reporting on.
 The Payroll No is a US Department of Labor (DOL) requirement, and it should represent the number of weeks you’ve been working on the project.
 The first week is Payroll No 1 and so on until the project is complete.

 WH 38 top section